MobSlicer152/funny/README.md

 x86 toy os, runs in ring 0 protected mode

-requires an 80386 with an 80387 fpu, an 8259 pic, an 8254 pit, 1mb of ram, a hard drive (the image is like 65k, any drive should do), and vga
+requires an 80386 with an fpu, 1mb of ram, a hard drive (the image is like 65k, any drive should do), a keyboard, and vga

 ## build instructions